The idea that you can “catch” leukemia probably seems crazy to most people…

 hospitals are waking up…sort of

-The Mayo Clinic now says fungal infections of the GI tract mimic both cancer and inflammatory bowel disease.
+The Mayo Clinic now says fungal infections of the gastrointestinal tract mimic both cancer and inflammatory bowel disease (IBD).
 However, when patients complain of abdominal pain or a mass that can be felt, they are generally diagnosed with abdominal cancer, IBD, or diverticulitis — not a fungal infection.

-In mice with excess blood vessel growth, treatment with Itraconazole reduced blood vessel growth by 67% compared to a placebo.
+In mice with excess blood vessel growth, treatment with Itraconazole reduced blood vessel growth by 67 percent when compared to a placebo.
 In humans, it also reduced the number of circulating cancer cells, prevented prostate cancer from getting worse, and delayed the “need” for chemotherapy.

 But beware… this drug is not without serious side effects – including hypertension, low potassium, fluid retention, and heart failure.

-Johns Hopkins has seen an increasing frequency of severe fungal infections in patients with neoplastic diseases (i.e. cancer) for two decades now.
-In fact, ICUs at hospitals like Johns Hopkins are on high alert for oncology patients with fungal infections.
+What’s more, Johns Hopkins medical staff have seen an increasing frequency of severe fungal infections in patients with neoplastic diseases (i.e. cancer) for more than two decades now.
+In fact, intensive care units (ICU) at hospitals like Johns Hopkins are on high alert for oncology patients with fungal infections.

 Brenda Shelton, clinical nurse specialist at Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins, says, “The last two brain tumor ICU patients we treated died of infection, not of their disease…”